 Geometry-aware optimization: use natural-gradient or related methods that respect the circuit’s information geometry for more stable progressStokes, J., 2020, Quantum, Vol. 4, pp. 269.

-These are the exact fronts where Quantum Machine LearningQuantum Machine Learning is the field of research that combines principles from Quantum ComputingQuantum Computing is a different kind of computation that builds upon the phenomena of Quantum Mechanics. with traditional Machine LearningMachine Learning is an approach on solving problems by deriving the rules from data instead of explicitly programming. to solve complex problems more efficiently than classical approaches. research is concentrated today.
+These are the exact fronts where Quantum Machine LearningQuantum Machine Learning is the field of research that combines principles from quantum computing with traditional machine learning to solve complex problems more efficiently than classical approaches.
+Learn more about Quantum Machine Learning research is concentrated today.